larsrollik/templatepy/README.md

 - [ ] Verify inclusions/exclusions of installable files/folders in `MANIFEST.in`
 - [ ] Check `.gitignore` contains relevant criteria
 - [ ] Add all locations to `setup.cfg` that will contain the version string.
 Use same syntax as for `[bumpversion:file:PACKAGEFOLDER/__init__.py]` line to describe how to find version on version increment
+- [ ] Add repository secret to upload to pypi via github action on release/commit tag (see above)
+- [ ] Upload to [Zenodo](https://zenodo.org) if is publication: (1) Connect Zenodo to Github account, (2) Flip switch on zenodo view of repo, (3) Create new release version of github repo (tag or manual), (4) Wait!
+Zenodo view with DOI assignment should update within about a minute, (5) Add DOI batch to repo `README`

 ## License